-Before you start remodeling your bathroom, you will need to choose a design that makes the bathroom accessible to you and other guests who may be using your bathroom.
+Before you start remodeling your bathroom, you will need to choose a design that makes the bathroom “easy access” for you and other guests who may be using it.

-Think about your needs both now and as you age in place.
+Additionally, you want to think about your needs now and as you age in place.
 You will also need:

 - A bathroom to use while remodeling is underway

 - Advice from handicap accessible contractors who understand universal design and what can be done to help you reach the level of accessibility you need